-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

+response/attendance comments received not accepted applicable)

-• • and reasons
+and reasons

 Advertised for public

 hearing for the Action

 Plan via newspaper

 ads and eGram

 service to a list of

+over 28,000

-15,000 subscribers.
+subscribers.

 Advertisement

 Non- included information

 4 Public Hearing targeted/broad for those with None None

 community disabilities, stating

 the facility is

 accessible.
 Also

 included information

-for those who do not
+ļ for those who do not

 speak English who

 may request an

 interpreter.